Matthew-Hurrell/gear-addict-api/README.md

 ![Gear Addict Database Schema](static/readme-images/gear-addict-database-schema.png)

 The Gear Addict database was created using seven custom models.
 There are two different post types - Gear and Rigs.
 Users can also interact with the community using the Star, Like, Comment and Fan models.
-The enhanced profile model allows for further profile customisation to add to the user experience.
+The enhanced profile model allows for further profile customisation, to add to the user experience.

 [Back to top](<#contents>)

 # Testing

-The Gear Addict application has been tested rigourously throughout the development process.
-This section will provide details on the tests carried out specifically on the back end API.
+The Gear Addict application has been tested rigorously throughout the development process.
+This section will provide details on the tests carried out specifically on the back-end API.

 [Back to top](<#contents>)